-Chief Patient Care Services Officer
+Interim Chief Nursing and Patient Care Services Officer

 Brenda has over 20 years of healthcare leadership experience and a PhD in nursing science and healthcare leadership from the Betty Irene More School of Nursing.
 Over the last eight and a half years Brenda has managed daily operations of four cost centers at UC Davis Medical Center including Davis 3 and Tower 3.
 During Brenda’s time as the nurse manager for Davis 3 and Tower 3, she worked to obtain national Baby-Friendly certification, Best Maternity Hospital award from Newsweek, and Center of Excellence award from the Society of Obstetric Anesthesia and Perinatology for UC Davis Health Prior to coming to UC Davis Medical Center, Brenda was the Program Manager for Patient Safety and Clinical Risk at Dignity Health managing systemwide perinatal programs and projects at over 30 hospitals in California, Nevada, and Arizona.
 Additionally, Brenda has participated as a consultant and expert panel member on several state-wide projects to improve women’s health and decrease maternal mortality.